Postgraduate (1-3 years full-time, part-time)

-The future of a successful health service must lie with an extensive provision in primary care and the community.
-To enable this success higher numbers of nurses will be required to work and lead in this area as autonomous and confident practitioners.
-If you are a nurse working in, or about to work in General Practice and diverse Community and Primary Care settings, this course is specially tailored to your needs.
+The future of successful health services lies in extensive provision in primary care and the community.
+Higher numbers of nurses will be needed to work and lead in this area, as autonomous and confident practitioners.
+If you're a nurse working in general practice, community and primary care settings, our Masters course is specially tailored to your needs.

 Our Primary Care Nursing course aims to meet the training and educational needs of nurses working at an advanced level in General Practice and a multitude of other creative primary and community healthcare settings.
 The PG Dip and Masters in Primary Care nursing will be delivered from Cambridge, Peterborough or Chelmsford and you can select which campus you attend.

 If you are a nurse currently working in community settings, you can access a wide variety of specialist modules to update, upskill and embed your practice.
 You will build practical skills with an array of specialist and more general modules to expand and progress your professional direction.
 If you are new to primary and community care, you will find a variety of modules supporting you to become quickly established in the provision of care and services in this area.

 Primary care and community settings will be brought to life and you will benefit from ongoing support from the University, which will include visits at your personal practice environment.
 Close contact and support from your personal tutor will help you manage your modules to gain the best possible learning experience throughout this course.
 Your personal tutor will be one of a number of highly experienced lecturers selected specifically to match your learning needs.